 Once the invoice has been assigned a JIR, this code is sent back to the company.
 Then, the business can print the official customer invoice along with the JIR.

 If something goes wrong with the company’s internet connection, they can issue the invoice without JIR.
 Every invoice has a unique serial number so that it can be tracked post-transaction.
 However, all invoices issued without a JIR number must be delivered to Porezna uprava within 2 days.

 Fiscalization, in real life

 You walk into Calzedonia to buy some leggings.
 You pick out a really sparkly pair in shimmery silver.
 You take them up to the cash register to pay for them.

 The cashier rings up your purchase.
 When she creates your purchase (the invoice), the details of your purchase (cost plus tax) travel through the internet ether to the government.
 The government registers the purchase and assigns the JIR code.
 The government sends back the code to Calzedonia’s cash register.

 The cashier gives you the total amount you must pay to make those glittery leggings your very own.
 You pay, in cash or by credit card, to complete the transaction.
 In return, you receive a final receipt that includes the JIR code and your transaction details.
 You go home with your leggings.

-Note: As of January 1, 2023, Croatia is introducing the euro.
-This means that the Croatian kuna will be replaced with the euro as the official currency.
+On January 1, 2023, Croatia introduced the euro.
+This means that the Croatian kuna is replaced with the euro as the official currency.
 View more information on the Croatian transition from kuna to euro in our guides for residents here and business owners here.

 Each invoice that is generated and sent to the tax authority must include: